Board of Trustees

 Barbara W. Boswell has a love of and commitment to education.
 She holds a masters degree in administration and a doctorate in education and her teaching experiences spans third grade through college-level.

 In addition to her role as a teacher and administrator, Barbara served on the board of the Paso Robles Joint Union High School District from 1981-1985 and was its chair for a period of time.
 She is a Life Trustee of Claremont McKenna College, an appointment she received in 2013 after serving as a Trustee for the college for 20 years.

 Barbara moved to the Wood River Valley from Southern California in 1986 and has been a member of Community School's Board of Directors since 1993.
 She served two terms on the board before being appointed Chair of the Board and serving in that role from 1999-2001.
 During her tenure as Chair of the Board, Barbara led Campaign 2000, raising $6 million for the school, which funded the Student Activity Center, housing the gym and theatre.
 She has served as an emeritus member of the Board of Directors since 2001.

-Michael has been an active contributor to the arts and education for many years.
-He was Chairman of Board of Trustees of The Mountain School and was instrumental in the effort to merge that independent elementary school with Community School (at that time a Middle and Upper School) in 1988.
-He then served as Community School's Chairman of the Board of Trustees for six years.
+Michael Engl has been an active contributor to the arts and education for many years.
+He was Chairman of Board of Trustees of The Mountain School and was instrumental in the effort to merge that independent elementary school with Sun Valley Community School (at that time a Middle and Upper School) in 1988.
+He then served as the school's Chairman of the Board of Trustees for six years.

 Michael has been actively involved with the Sun Valley Center for the Arts as a member of the Advisory Board and currently serves as President of The Lensic Performing Arts Center in Santa Fe.
 He also served on the Board of the Georgia O'Keeffe Museum in Santa Fe.